aaronphillips91/aaronphillips91/README.md

 - 👋 Hi, I’m @aaronphillips91
-- 👀 I’m interested in making things with code and, when required, solder.
+- 👀 I’m interested in making things with code and, when necessary, solder.
 - 🌱 I’m currently working on a webapp for Powersport Share, SongChart, and BopBox
 - 💞️ I’m looking to collaborate on projects involving music and music equipement, like MIDI controllers.
 - 📫 How to reach me ... coming soon